simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 ```

-Next we define the __init__ method on the class setting the learning rate.
+Next we define the __init__ method on the class setting the `learning rate`.
 Remember the gradient tells you in which direction to change the coefficients.
-The gradient descent algorithm repeatedly updates the coefficients by stepping in the direction of negative gradient.
+The gradient descent algorithm repeatedly updates the coefficients by stepping in the direction of `negative gradient`.
 The size of the step is governed by the learning rate.

 ```python